 Amanda is a board member of Guildford Fringe Festival and her roles include business arising and marketing and promotion of Guildford Fringe.

 Chris Towndrow is a video marketing specialist and has extensive experience in writing, producing and promoting professional video.

-Chris is also a published author and playwright and writes the Guildford Fringe Theatre Company Adult Panto each year.
+Chris is also a published author and playwright and often writes the Guildford Fringe Theatre Company Adult Panto.